quicksandznzn/sneakers/README.md

 -------- by the way

-about solr code to be optimized
+this code is shit,i will edit this